-The Department received a total of 6 comments on the proposed waiver renewal during the public comment period.
-The following is a summary of the public comments received and the Department's response to the comments.
+The Department received a total of 2 comments on the proposed waiver renewal during the public comment period.
+The following is a summary of the public comments received that pertained to this waiver amendment and the Department's response to the comments.